janositibor/AdventOfCode/README.md

 # AdventOfCode
-Solutions for the problems available at adventofcode.com
+Java solutions for the problems available at [adventofcode.com](https://adventofcode.com)